buseskorkmaz/FMs-at-work/README.md

 Official code from the paper "Foundation Models at Work: Fine-Tuning for Fairness Beyond Human Feedback", based on the implementation of ILQL [arxiv] (https://arxiv.org/abs/2206.11871) .

 # Setup

+### **Supported Environment**

+This project is developed with Python 3.10.6 on CCC with CUDA backend.
+Currently, some operations required by PyTorch are not implemented yet for MPS backend (MacOS M1/M2 GPUs).
+Thus, this project is not supported on MPS.

 ### **Preprocessed Data**